-There are a few photo editing packages that come with Windows and Mac computers, but these are quite basic, and it’s likely that you’ll soon reach the limits of what you can do with these.
+There are a few photo editing packages that come with Windows and Mac computers, but these are quite basic, and it’s likely that you’ll soon reach the limitations of these.

 From there, though, it’s quite a jump to Adobe Photoshop, which is the industry standard for photo editing.
-Photoshop can be quite daunting for beginners and also costs around $10 / £10/month as part of Adobe’s subscription based Photography Plan.
-You have to sign up to this a year at a time, and if you cancel your subscription you’re no longer able to use Photoshop, meaning you could be looking at paying $10 / £10 per month for the rest of your photo editing life!
+Photoshop can be quite daunting for beginners and also costs around $10 / £10 a month as part of Adobe’s Creative Cloud subscription based Photography Plan.
+You have to commit to this a year at a time, and if you cancel the subscription you’re no longer able to use Photoshop – so you could be looking at paying $10 / £10 per month for the rest of your photo editing life!

-But there is an alternative if you want to use a similar set of tools but without paying an ongoing subscription.
-Adobe Photoshop Elements is available for a single one-off payment and offers many of the same tools and editing processes as Adobe Photoshop, but in a much more beginner-friendly way.
+But there is an alternative if you want a similar set of tools but without paying an ongoing subscription.
+Adobe Photoshop Elements is available for a single one-off payment and offers many of the same tools and editing processes as Adobe Photoshop, but is much more beginner-friendly.

-For most people Photoshop Elements will give enough features for editing images, and it’s one of the best photo editing software packages available for beginners.
-Our screenshots are from Photoshop Elements 2022, but while Elements is updated every year, the fundamentals don’t change very much, and everything in this tutorial can be achieved in Photoshop Elements 2023.
+Photoshop Elements has enough features for editing images to serve most people, and is one of the best photo editing software packages for beginners.
+Our screenshots are from the latest Photoshop Elements 2024.
+Elements is updated every year, but the fundamentals don’t change very much, and everything in this tutorial can be achieved in Photoshop Elements 2022 and 2023.

 How much does Adobe Photoshop Elements cost?

 You can try Photoshop Elements for free for 30 days, without paying.
-If you do want to buy it, then you’ll find its price is $99 / £87 as a one-off payment.
-We’d recommend you use trial versions of any before shelling out for it, just to make sure it suits you!
+If you do want to buy it, then you’ll find its price is $99.99 / £86.56 as a one-off payment.
+We’d recommend you use trial versions of any software before shelling out for it, just to make sure it suits you!
 Photoshop Elements is also sold with Adobe Premiere Elements, a program designed for entry-level video editing, and you can save money if you buy them both together as a bundle.

 Things you’ll want a photo editing package to do:

 An an example the hand selection tool is used in almost every photo editing package available to move the image around.
-The zoom tool, crop tool, and text tools are all universal tools that you’ll find in other packages as well.
+The zoom tool, crop tool, and text tools are all universal tools that you’ll find in alternatives, too.

-There are three different ways of using Photoshop Elements, using the Quick, Guided, and Expert tabs at the top, and this makes it really user-friendly for the beginner.
-Once you’ve got Photoshop Elements installed and gone into the “Photo Editor”, you’ll want to start with using the program in the Quick mode.
+There are three different ways of using Photoshop Elements, using the Quick, Guided, and Advanced tabs at the top, and this makes it really user-friendly for the beginner.
+Once you’ve got Photoshop Elements installed and gone into the “Photo Editor”, you’ll want to start by using the program in the Quick mode.

 Photoshop Elements Quick mode